amiga68k/electuno/README.md

-# Electuno 0.1.3.
+# Electuno 0.1.4.
 Vintage organ simulator

-AUTHOR: Israel Reyes Rodríguez (isRasta)
+Author: Israel Reyes Rodríguez (isRasta)

-MAIL: amiga68k@gmail.com
+Contact: amiga68k@gmail.com

 This library attempts to simulate a Hammond B3 organ and a Leslie speaker with two cabinets (Drum & horn).
 Unlike other organ simulators, the tones are generated from a sinus wave calculated at the start of the performance.